rniemand/rn-ssg/README.md

 - Sort out ' quotes in post titles extracted from metadata
 - fix `shelll` in Installing MariaDB (MySQL) on Ubuntu
 - Promote layout from metadata to pages JSON file
+- Ability to list posts by a specific author
 -